 "You are one of the Slayerettes," Spike said logically.
 "It's, like, your duty or summat."

-Xander hooked his fingers under the waistband of Spike's slightly wet white jockeys.
-"Then I'd
+Xander hooked his fingers under the waistband of Spike's white jockeys.
+"Then I'd better do my

 "Xander."
 Spike put his hands over the other man's, halting the downward direction of his skivvies.